robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
    - Do not output warnings or notes—just the output requested.
    - Do not use "This dish...", "Imagine..", "Discover...", "The first bite..", "The first.." as the opening of the description.
 Use different opening lines.
 Steer clear of predictable or worn-out expressions.
 Aim for originality in your approach
-   - The flavor profile will have a maximum of 300 words.
+   - Maximise 300 words for the flavour profile.

 8. Write a SEO Meta Description
    - Use a maximum of 160 characters for the SEO Description.